jfung53/mensmagbot/readme.md

 We're using the `random photo endpoint` from the API that can be narrowed with a few parameters.

 1. Above `params` find the `SEARCH_QUERY` variable.
-Replace my keywords, `'man in nature'`, with your own
+Replace my keywords, `'man in nature'`, with your own if you like.
 ```python
 # define keyword search query
 SEARCH_QUERY = 'man in nature'